groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 The grooves no longer wobble in sync; the waves are out of phase with each other.

-This track plays A-440, the A above Middle C on the piano.
+The track below plays A-440, the A above Middle C on the piano.
 This 440 Hz note is commonly used by musicians to tune their instruments:

 <img src="/assets/track_08.png">